 One of the most common features of a modern healthcare facility is an EHR.
 They offer real-time patient-centered records that that allows for efficient workflow.
 They include a patient’s medical history, diagnosis, medications, treatment plans, immunization dates, allergies, radiology images, and laboratory and test results all in one cloud-based platform.

-Now, I know what you’re thinking – this sounds great, but are EHRs HIPPA compliant?
+Now, I know what you’re thinking – this sounds great, but are EHRs HIPAA compliant?

 Being that most EHR systems are cloud-based, they sit on your network.
-Therefore, your HIPPA compliance is only as good as the security of your Wi-Fi network.
+Therefore, your HIPAA compliance is only as good as the security of your WiFi network.